hyperstack-org/hyperstack/README.md

 ```

 It is recommended to inherit from `Hyperloop::Router::Component` for components mounted by routes.
+This automatically sets the `match`, `location`, and `history` params,
+and also gives you instance methods with those names.
+You can use either `params.match` or just `match`.
-This automatically sets the `match` params, and gives you access to the Route method and more.
+and gives you access to the Route method and more.
 This allows you to create inner routes as you need them.
 ```ruby
 class MyRouter < Hyperloop::Router